kntrl-auth/kntrl-auth-server/Readme.md

 ### Configure

 #### Option 1 - Modify `kntrl.json5` file
-When started, the app creates the file `kntrl.json5` that contains app config and the `kntrl.schema.json` with json-schema for that file in a working directory.
+When started, the app creates a file `kntrl.json5` that contains app config and the `kntrl.schema.json` with json-schema for that file in a working directory.
 If you're using docker, make sure you have specified volume: